Shelley Lamprell-Josephs

 My Beliefs and Values as a Therapist

-I believe that I am able to support you to look deeply into all holistic (physical, emotional, social, environmental and spiritual) aspects of your life, with a calm, grounded, sensitive and non-judgemental approach.
+I believe that I am able to support you to explore in depth, all holistic (physical, emotional, social, environmental and spiritual) aspects of your life, with a calm, grounded, sensitive and non-judgemental approach.
 This means providing a safe and comfortable space that provides the freedom for you to explore the issues and challenges that you bring to therapy.

-I use an individualised, integrated approach to counselling, which means that I assess your own personal needs to find the right form of counselling for you.
-My specialties including: Neurodivergent, Person-Centred / Humanistic, Transpersonal, Existential, Gestalt Therapy and Psychodynamic therapies, as well as artistic and creative approaches to therapy.
-I strongly believe that every human being is unique, with different needs that need to be considered compassionately and without judgement.
-This is how I work with all my clients.
+I use an individualised, integrated approach to counselling, meaning that I assess your own personal needs to find the right form of counselling for you.
+My specialties including: Person-Centred / Humanistic, Transpersonal, Existential, Gestalt Therapy and Psychodynamic therapies, as well as artistic and creative approaches to therapy incorporating integrative ways of working with the above theories.
+I strongly believe that every human being is unique, with different needs that must be considered compassionately and without judgement.
+I work this way with all my clients.

 Additional Information